l-c-mcc/chessGame/README.md

 # "Chess Game" -- definitely not final name

 This project is intended to be a basis from which I can create chess variant game(s).
-However, before I can create any chess variants, I must first code chess.
+As the first (and current) step, I will be implementing normal chess.

 Uses the modules by [pygame](https://www.pygame.org/wiki/about).